-The elite kids from ultra wealthy families.
-The poor kids who run in gangs that engage in far few criminal and immoral behaviors than the rich children do with the financial support and praise of their parents.
+The elite kids from ultra-wealthy families.
+The poor kids who run in gangs that engage in far fewer criminal and immoral behaviors than the rich children do with the financial support and praise of their parents.

 The pretty people who behave like Somatic Narcissists.
 The posse they tend to run with comprised of less physically attractive but histrionic Sycophants.

 The jocks and the cheerleaders.
 The nerds who are haters.

 Bullies who run in packs.

 People who actively engage in mobbing for pleasure.

 Sadistic Voyeurs who pot stir in order to successfully sabotage other people while undermining.
 You know… the people who are always in the middle of other people’s personal relationship and who strive to manufacture chaos as well as triangulation so they can feel powerful for having gotten away causing harm undetected while being able to sit back as Sadistic Voyeurs to watch and revel in the cleverness of their destructive handiwork.